 So there you have it, a few simple tips on using light to create depth in your landscape photography.

 The ability to manipulate and control light is an essential photography skill!
-Grow your lighting knowledge with the Bluprint class The Essentials for Understanding Light for professional-quality shots anytime, anywhere!
+Grow your lighting knowledge with the Craftsy class The Essentials for Understanding Light for professional-quality shots anytime, anywhere!